Icon for gfsd IntelliJ IDEA

 When unit testing Spring Boot applications, there are three options* to create mocks.
 It’s important to know the differences since you have to use each one of them differently.

-*)Well actually, there are four.
-You could just use Symflower, which supports mocking out of the box!
-See an example at the bottom of this post.
+*)Well actually, there are four. 💡 You could just use Symflower to generate smart test templates and entire unit test suites.
+Symflower supports mocking out of the box.
+See an example at the bottom of this post, and let us know if you need help generating tests with mocks.

 Using the @MockBean annotation in Spring Boot